project-koku/koku-metrics-operator/docs/csv-description.md

-# Koku Metrics Operator
+# CostManagement Metrics Operator
 ## Introduction
-The `koku-metrics-operator` is a component of the [cost managment](https://access.redhat.com/documentation/en-us/cost_management_service) service for Openshift, used to gather the required information from the cluster.
+The `costmanagement-metrics-operator` is a component of the [cost managment](https://access.redhat.com/documentation/en-us/cost_management_service) service for Openshift, used to gather the required information from the cluster.
 It is recommended to be installed in OpenShift 4.5+.
 This operator obtains OpenShift usage data by querying Prometheus and uploads it to cost management to be processed.
 The Operator queries Prometheus every hour to create metric reports, which are then packaged and uploaded to cost management at [console.redhat.com](https://console.redhat.com).
 For more information, reach out to <costmanagement@redhat.com>.

 This operator is capable of functioning within a disconnected/restricted network (aka air-gapped mode).
 In this mode, the operator will store the packaged reports for manual retrieval instead of being uploaded to cost management.
 Documentation for installing an operator within a restricted network can be found [here](https://docs.openshift.com/container-platform/latest/operators/admin/olm-restricted-networks.html).

 ## Features and Capabilities
 #### Metrics collection:
-The Koku Metrics Operator (`koku-metrics-operator`) collects the metrics required for cost management by:
+The CostManagement Metrics Operator (`costmanagement-metrics-operator`) collects the metrics required for cost management by:
 * Querying Prometheus to gather the necessary metrics for cost management.
 * Writing Prometheus queries to CSV report files.
 * Packaging the CSV report files into tarballs.

 #### Additional Capabilities:
 * Resource Optimization metrics collection.
 * The operator can be configured to gather all previous data within the configured retention period or a maximum of 90 days.
 The default data collection period is the 14 previous days.
-This setting is only applicable to newly created KokuMetricsConfigs.
+This setting is only applicable to newly created CostManagementMetricsConfigs.
 * The operator can be configured to automatically upload the packaged reports to cost management through Red Hat Insights Ingress service.
 * The operator can create a source in console.redhat.com.
 A source is required for cost management to process the uploaded packages.
-* PersistentVolumeClaim (PVC) configuration: The KokuMetricsConfig CR can accept a PVC definition and the operator will create and mount the PVC.
+* PersistentVolumeClaim (PVC) configuration: The CostManagementMetricsConfig CR can accept a PVC definition and the operator will create and mount the PVC.
 If one is not provided, a default PVC will be created.
 * Restricted network installation: this operator can function on a restricted network.
 In this mode, the operator stores the packaged reports for manual retrieval.

 ## New in v2.0.0:
 * Adds metrics and report generation for resource optimization.
 This feature will collect additional usage metrics and create a new report in the payload.
 These metrics are enabled by default, but can be disabled by setting `disable_metrics_collection_resource_optimization` to `true`.
 * Collect all available Prometheus data upon CR creation.
-This feature only applies to newly created KokuMetricsConfigs.
+This feature only applies to newly created CostManagementMetricsConfigs.
 The operator will check the monitoring stack configuration in the `openshift-monitoring` namespace.
 The operator will use the `retention` period set in the `cluster-monitoring-config` ConfigMap if defined, up to a maximum of 90 days.
 Otherwise it will fall back to collecting 14 days of data, if available.
 This data collection may be disabled by setting `collect_previous_data` to `false`.
-Turning this feature off results in the operator collecting metrics from the time the KokuMetricsConfig is created, forward.
+Turning this feature off results in the operator collecting metrics from the time the CostManagementMetricsConfig is created, forward.

 ## Limitations and Pre-Requisites
 #### Limitations (Potential for metrics data loss)
 * A source **must** exist in console.redhat.com for an uploaded payload to be processed by cost management.
 The operator sends the payload to the Red Hat Insights Ingress service which usually returns successfully, but the operator does not currently confirm with cost management that the payload was processed.
 After Ingress accepts the uploaded payload, the payload is removed from the operator and is gone forever.
 If the data within the payload is not processed, a gap will be introduced in the usage metrics.

 **Note** The following limitations are specific to operators configured to run in a restricted network:
-* The `koku-metrics-operator` will not be able to generate new reports if the PVC storage is filled.
+* The `costmanagement-metrics-operator` will not be able to generate new reports if the PVC storage is filled.
 If this occurs, the reports must be manually deleted from the PVC so that the operator can function as normal.
 * The default report retention is 30 reports (about one week's worth of data).
 The reports must be manually downloaded and uploaded to console.redhat.com every week, or they will be deleted and the data will be lost.

 #### Storage configuration prerequisite